wcmc-its/ReCiter/README.md

 1. Edit *config.properties*.
 2. Run *src/test/examples/pubmed/ReCiterExample.java*.

-## Running ReCiter for all cwids.
+## Running ReCiter for all cwids
 To run ReCiter for all cwids:

 1. Generate all the configuration files for cwids by running */src/test/examples/pubmed/ConfigWriterTest.java*.
 2. Run *src/test/examples/pubmed/ReCiterExample.java*.
 3. The precision and recall values for each cwid are written to *reciter.log*.

-## Running ReCiter for a collection of specific cwids.
+## Running ReCiter for a collection of specific cwids
 To run ReCiter for a collection of cwids, first obtain XML files for the target authors.
 Then:

 1. If desired, empty the contents of ReCiter/data/csv_output